How pharma became Switzerland’s Achilles heel in US trade talks

 In the letterExternal link to 17 drug companies, Trump reiterated his demand for companies to lower prices in line with the MFN order by September 29.
 He’s also floated tariffs of up to 250% on pharma, but it’s unclear how Switzerland would be affected, given many active ingredients are made elsewhere.
 It’s also unclearExternal link if the 15% tariff on pharmaceuticals from the EU will lead to higher drug prices.

-“Countries are under pressure to get a deal,” Malmström.
+“Countries are under pressure to get a deal,” said Malmström.
 As of publication, US tariffs on Switzerland are to take effect on August 7.
 “It is not a traditional deal where you negotiate with the partner in good faith.
 This is a negotiation under threat.”

 Edited by Virginie Mangin/dos